More confidence, please!

 Catching up Adobe’s idea

 The rready team refined this multilayer innovation program from Adobe’s well-known Kickbox innovation methodology.
 Many companies worldwide used, use, and will use it in order to foster the innovative capacity of their employees.
-Ralph is convicted that the Kickbox program works for each and every company – regardless of the industry.
-And he finds proof for his thesis both in data and the experience with Kickbox over the last years since it is being successfully used by very different companies such as Implenia, SBB, and Siemens Energy.
+Ralph is convinced that the KICKBOX program works for each and every company – regardless of the industry.
+And he finds proof for his thesis both in data and the experience with KICKBOX over the last years since it is being successfully used by very different companies such as Implenia, SBB, and Siemens Energy.
 As a quintessence we can say that any company and any employee can enter the innovation program.
-Kickbox engages everyone.
+KICKBOX engages everyone.

 More confidence, please!